unum-cloud/usearch/README.md

 ## User-Defined Functions

 While most vector search packages concentrate on just a couple of metrics - "Inner Product distance" and "Euclidean distance," USearch extends this list to include any user-defined metrics.
-This flexibility allows you to customize your search for a myriad of applications, from computing geospatial coordinates with the rare [Haversine][haversine] distance to creating custom metrics for composite embeddings from multiple AI models.
+This flexibility allows you to customize your search for a myriad of applications, from computing geo-spatial coordinates with the rare [Haversine][haversine] distance to creating custom metrics for composite embeddings from multiple AI models.

 ![USearch: Vector Search Approaches](https://github.com/unum-cloud/usearch/blob/main/assets/usearch-approaches-white.png?raw=true)